Who is Sue Gray? The civil servant investigating ‘Partygate’ in profile

 Ms Gray, the second permanent secretary at the Cabinet Office, was given the job of leading the inquiry into the scandal last month after cabinet secretary Simon Case recused himself when it emerged that a party had also been held within his own department.

-Boris Johnson and his Cabinet have since declined to answer questions about any allegations of rule-breaking and have instead been calling for Ms Gray to be allowed to collect the facts and complete her inquiry in peace before her findings are published in a report.
+Boris Johnson and his Cabinet have since declined to answer questions about any allegations of rule-breaking and called for Ms Gray to be allowed to collect the facts and complete her inquiry in peace.

 “Sue Gray is acting independently, she is leading this piece of work,” Mr Johnson’s official spokesperson has insisted, sailing past the inconvenient truth that she must ultimately report to Michael Gove.